Aphrodite’s Dance

 Joyously through the fields along the path of the glistening golden thread,1 the rose-bearer2 led her circle to the threshold of a bridge, and I could not step.
 I lingered in the hush, unmoving in the shadow of my doubt.

 “What?
 This on the path of the gleaming golden thread?”
 I could not accept what I saw.
 “The path of the golden thread cannot contain this!
-No, it cannot be—I became lost in the dark forest longing for this very crossing.
+No, it cannot be—I became lost in the dark forest3 longing for this very crossing.

-“The Bridge of Reason”4
+“The Bridge of Reason”5

 Another sign waited on the other side, but it remained hidden from me.
-The rose-bearer and the shield warrior with the Veil’s aegis5 walked ahead, untouched by doubt.
+The rose-bearer and the shield warrior with the Veil’s aegis6 walked ahead, untouched by doubt.
 They passed over the bridge as if it cost them nothing.
 But I—carrying more than I knew—could not yet follow.

 I could not cross with their ease.
 I hesitated.
 For if the path of the shimmering golden thread was meant to bear the might of the Bridge of Reason, it seemed a fragile structure—beautiful, yes, but no solid foundation for what I had built my life upon.